 Dear West Bay Opera Patron,

 West Bay Opera is lucky to have its own administration and rehearsal facility at 221 Lambert Ave in Palo Alto, the Holt Building (named after our founders: Henry and Maria Holt).
-That facility, built to order for WBO in 1982, on land donated to the company, also houses our props and set storage areas, our costume shop and the main rehearsal hall.
+That facility, built to order for WBO in 1982, on land donated to the company, also houses our props collection, our costume shop and the main rehearsal hall.
 The rehearsal hall was built to roughly the same dimensions as the stage of the Lucie Stern Theatre.
 Having our own rehearsal space saves us probably upwards of $60,000 a year in rent.
 That's money we can pour right back into our productions, to help us reach for a a higher level of excellence.

 Are you interested in hosting an artist for one of our productions?
 We have an active host family program.
 Each year, about a dozen families participate, hosting a singer or another artist involved in each of our three productions.
 You can open your home to one of them too, get to know them and contribute to making it a great experience for them to be with us in Palo Alto for several weeks.
 If you would like more information, you can contact Diane Yeramian, our housing coordinator, at